The Greatest Pride Celebrations in America, According to Drag Queens

 Delighted Tobehere, who grew up in South Carolina, advocates attending as many red-state Pride events as possible.
 "Go to all of them," she said, laughing.
 As someone who was kicked out of his house for being gay, Tobehere emphasizes the importance of smaller Prides to gain a deeper understanding of why the movement is so vital.
 "When you go to a smaller pride and you have folks coming out of the closet, coming from a town where everybody knows everybody," she said, "protestors may include their family members and there needs to be a lot more support for the folks that don't have the connections and the resources to surround themselves with other LGBT family members."

 Smaller Pride festivals might be the only local touchpoint for essential services, such as education on HIV testing, or the opportunity to join a gay bowling league or even to meet someone and ask them out.
-To start, Tobehere recommends grassroots festivals such as Upstate Pride South Carolina, Outer Banks Pride, and Salisbury (North Carolina) Pride.
+To start, Tobehere recommends grassroots festivals such as Upstate Pride South Carolina (June 21 -22), Outer Banks Pridefest (September 13 -15), and Salisbury (North Carolina) Pride (June 22).

 Sign up here for our daily Thrillist email, and get your fix of the best in food/drink/fun.